Elhebert/vue-fineuploader/README.md

 ### Installing

 Two dependencies that you will need to install yourself: an A+/Promise spec compliant polyfill (for IE11) and VueJS 2 (which is a peer dependency).
-This version is still in beta, thus, not yet available on npm, clone this repository to use it.
+This version is still in beta.

-[//]: # "Simply `npm install vue-fine-uploader` and see the documentation for your specific integration instructions (based on your needs)."
+Simply `npm install vue-fine-uploader@v2.0.0-rc.2` and see the documentation for your specific integration instructions (based on your needs).

 ### Wrapper Classes